jmickle66666666/DoomUnity/README.md

 `MapData map = new MapData(wad, "MAP01");`
 `Texture2D impSprite = DoomGraphic.BuildPatch("TROOA1", wad);`

+To run the engine stuff, you'll need to put `nasty.wad` and (at least one) IWAD in the root folder of your project (just below Assets).

 And various other stuff.
 It's probably still gonna be a bit messy while I'm developing it!

 # when?